US, China reach trade 'consensus' but offer few details: statement

 "To meet the growing consumption needs of the Chinese people and the need for high-quality economic development, China will significantly increase purchases of United States goods and services."

-Last year the United States had a $375.2 billion trade deficit with China, a source of frequent and bitter complaint by President Donald Trump.
+Last year, the United States had a $375.2 billion trade deficit with China, a source of frequent and bitter complaint by Trump.
+The United States reportedly had demanded that the deficit be narrowed by at least $200 billion by 2020.

-The statement Saturday said some details would be worked out in further talks in Beijing.
-But it offered no specifics to indicate the magnitude or exact nature of the accord, and it listed no numeric targets.
+The statement said some details would be worked out in further talks in Beijing.
+But it offered few specifics and listed no numeric targets.

 It said both sides had agreed on "meaningful increases" in US agriculture and energy exports.

-They also agreed to strengthen cooperation on protecting intellectual property -- a long-standing source of complaint from the US side.
+They also agreed to strengthen cooperation on protecting intellectual property -- a long-standing source of US discontent.

-The two countries, their economies enormously interlinked by trade and finances, opened the delicate negotiations a few weeks ago in an attempt to resolve months of trade tensions.
+The two countries, their economies enormously interlinked, opened the delicate negotiations a few weeks ago in an attempt to resolve months of trade tensions.

-Trump has threatened China with tariffs on up to $150 billion of imports -- "we have been ripped off by China," he said recently -- prompting Beijing to threaten US agricultural exports.
+Trump has threatened China with tariffs on up to $150 billion of imports, prompting China to threaten US agricultural exports.

 The White House is wary of hurting largely Republican-voting farm states or damaging the economy before legislative elections this November.
 But Trump is also keen to appear tough on trade.

-The talks are further complicated by the impending summit meeting in Singapore between Trump and North Korean leader Kim Jong Un, who has consulted with Chinese leader Xi Jinping ahead of the meeting.
+The trade talks are complicated by the impending summit meeting in Singapore between Trump and North Korean leader Kim Jong Un, who has consulted with Chinese leader Xi Jinping ahead of the meeting.

+China is North Korea's biggest trade partner, and Trump has called on it repeatedly to press Pyongyang to rein in its nuclear and missile programs.

+In addition to Mnuchin, US Commerce Secretary Wilbur Ross and Trade Representative Robert Lighthizer took part in the latest round of talks.